Want to read the next ‘Stranger Things’? A kinder, gentler ‘Stranger Things’ written for a younger audience?

 Shadytown will be released in January 2020 by INtense Publications in both digital and print.
 If you are a young reader interested in the paranormal, I believe you will enjoy this novel.
 If you are the parent of a young reader, rest assured this novel has been written with the age of your child in mind.

-Here is a link to INtense Publications web site where the book can be purchased:
+Here is a link to INtense Publications web site where the book can be purchased in January: